 The Association of Zoos & Aquariums Nutrition Advisory Group offers the following advice on the feeding of red wolves:

 Feeding requirements of red wolves have generally not been a problem in the RWSSP, as long as good quality commercial (dry) dog food is provided.
 Wolves maintained in enclosed spaces have done well on food with label guarantees ranging from 22-28% protein, 8-18% fat, and 2-4% fibre.
-Vitamin supplements for red wolves are normally not required.
 Adding commercial carnivore meat to dry food may be needed to encourage some wolves to eat, although should not be the primary component of their feed.

 All of this information about wolves leads us onto the fact that meat-based pet food companies want us to believe that our dogs need high meat diets as they are related to wolves….which could not be further from the truth as genetically their digestive systems and gut bacteria are much more similar to ours!